Cancer Misdiagnosis

 Cancer Misdiagnosis FAQ

 Our legal consultations are always free unless we recover money for you.
-During the course of our investigation into your medical malpractice claim, we advance any costs that we deem necessary in the proper handling of your case.
+During the course of our investigation into your cancer misdiagnosis claim, we advance any costs that we deem necessary in the proper handling of your case.
 If we do not recover money for you, you do not have to return any of the costs incurred associated with your case.

 This is called the Contingent Fee.